Material-Blazor/Material.Blazor/README.md

 ## Components

-The following is a list of core Material Theme components in the `BlazorMdc.Components` namespace, but lacks documentation on how they are used.
-Since forking from [RazorComponents.MaterialDesign](https://github.com/SteveSandersonMS/RazorComponents.MaterialDesign), some components await review - these are highlighed.
+The following is a list of core Material Theme components.

 | Component | Notes |
 | :-------- | :---- |